jfloff/pywFM/README.md

 ### Motivation
 While using Python implementations of Factorization Machines, I felt that the current implementations ([pyFM](https://github.com/coreylynch/pyFM) and [fastFM](https://github.com/ibayer/fastFM/)) had many *[f](https://github.com/coreylynch/pyFM/issues/3)l[a](https://github.com/ibayer/fastFM/blob/master/examples/warm_start_als.py#L45)w[s](https://github.com/ibayer/fastFM/issues/13)*.
 Then I though, why re-invent the wheel?
 Why not use the original libFM?

 Sure, it's not Python native yada yada ...
-But atleast we have a bulletproof, battle-tested implementation that we can guide ourselves with.
+But at least we have a bulletproof, battle-tested implementation that we can guide ourselves with.

 ### Installing
 Binary installers for the latest released version are available at the Python package index: http://pypi.python.org/pypi/pywFM/